ebu/ear-production-suite/README.md

 - Compiler with C++14 support
 - [CMake](https://www.cmake.org) build system (version 3.21.0 or higher for `--preset` support, 3.8 or higher for manual build)
 - [Ninja](https://ninja-build.org/)

-Note that 3.21.0 is a very recent revision of CMake, if you already have it installed you may need to upgrade.

 ### MacOS
 ##### Build environment